For experiments involving the use of electrical stimulation, the ARC has developed the following parameters for pain categorization of animals.

 Guidelines for Single Electrical Stimulations

-In order to list animals in Pain Category C (momentary or no pain/distress), the product of current in milliamps x duration in seconds from a constant current AC source must not exceed 5 millicoulombs for a single electrical stimulation.
-Animals must be listed in Pain Category E (pain/distress cannot be relieved by use of anesthetics, analgesics, or tranquilizers, as the use of these agents would interfere with the experimental design) if this limit is exceeded.
-Please note that scientific justification must be provided for exceeding 5 millicoulombs for a single stimulation.
+In order to list animals in Pain Category C (i.e., momentary or no pain/distress), the product of current in milliamps x duration in seconds from a constant current AC source must not exceed 5 millicoulombs for a single electrical stimulation.
+If this limit is exceeded, animals must be listed in Pain Category E (i.e., pain/distress cannot be relieved by use of anesthetics, analgesics, or tranquilizers, as the use of these agents would interfere with the experimental design).
+Scientific justification must be provided for exceeding 5 millicoulombs for a single stimulation. (see References for more information)

 Guidelines for Repeated Electrical Stimulations